ministryofjustice/security-guidance/docs/password-storage-and-management-guide.md

 ## Password storage

-Passwords must be securely stored within MoJ approved storage tool.
-The following tools is approved for use:
+Passwords must be securely stored within MoJ approved storage tools.
+The following tool is approved for use:

 -   [LastPass](using-lastpass.md)

-Contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk) if you want to use a different storage tool.
+Contact the Cyber Assistance Team \([CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)\) if you want to use a different storage tool.

 ## Sharing passwords